 Making your own candles is so much fun and a great project to do with any big kiddos in your life!
 Last year we loved making homemade bath bombs together for our holiday gifts—they were great for teachers, friends, party hosts, the mail carrier, you name it.

-This year, we thought we’d switch it up with high-quality candles made from all-natural beeswax and holiday-scented essential oils from our sponsor Plant Therapy.
+This year, we thought we’d switch it up with high-quality candles made from all-natural beeswax and holiday-scented essential oils from one of our favorite all natural companies, Plant Therapy.

 Why I Hate Conventional Scented Candles